 Your hair follicles need a certain amount of vitamins and minerals in order to grow new hair efficiently and recover from postpartum hair loss.
 The best way to get those vitamins and minerals is to eat a varied diet that includes plenty of protein, fruits, vegetables, whole grains and healthy fats.

 2. Take Your Vitamins

 You’re a busy new mom – we get it!
 It’s not always easy to get your daily dose of veggies when you’re taking care of a newborn.
-That’s why we recommend Hair Growth Formula Gummies for treating postpartum hair loss!
+That’s why we recommend Hair Formula Gummies for Women for treating postpartum hair loss!
 We make these bad boys with all the vitamins and minerals your hair follicles need to regrow your hair following postpartum hair loss.
 And since they come in a delicious gummy formula, it’s easy to remember to take them.
 We recommend to get the go-ahead from your doctor before taking any supplements to treat postpartum hair loss.
 However, it's quite normal for new moms to take hair supplements.

 5 Tips to Make Hair Look Thicker After Postpartum Hair Loss

 Just because you’re experiencing hair loss after pregnancy doesn’t mean people have to know about it!
 Using these simple hair care tricks can help you make the most out of the hair you do have until your hair grows back.